noahvarghese/OWD/content/blog/4-signs-you-might-need-a-new-front-door.md

       closed.
 Sticking and gaps can be a sign of your door warping, which can become a safety issue as well as a comfort issue.</p>

-  - content: If you think it might be time to replace your front door, <a href="https://oakvillewd.com/contact/">contact us for a free quote!</a>
-      We’ll get back to you as soon as we can and get your home on track to looking its best again.
+  - content: <p>If you think it might be time to replace your front door, <a href="https://oakvillewd.com/contact/"><strong>contact us for a free quote!</strong></a> We’ll get back to you as soon as we can and get your home on track to looking its best again.</p>
 ---